Switzerland and weapons of mass destruction: Biological and chemical weapons

-Switzerland did not possess biological weapons, nor did they see it as in their interest to acquire them.
-Thus the banning of such weapons was in the country's interest.
+Switzerland did not possess biological weapons nor did they see it as in their interest to acquire them, thus the banning of such weapons was in the country's interest.
 Switzerland signed the Biological Weapons Convention in April 1972 and ratified the treaty in 1976 with three reservations.
 The country also signed the Chemical Weapons Convention in January 1993 and ratified it in March 1995.

 In 1937, General Henri Guisan and the Swiss Army high command commissioned a secret program to develop and utilize chemical weapons.
 From 1939 onwards, the contact poison sulfur mustard was manufactured, as well as phenacyl chloride.
 In the summer of 1940, extensive exercises were held in several cantons using mortars with polychlorinated naphthalene gas.
 In the Canton of Uri alone, 14,000 farm cows were poisoned, which the Swiss Army then euthanized.
-The program also produced 330 tons of mustard gas, which proved difficult to store and thus the program was halted in 1943 by General Guisan, who ordered the chemical weapons to be burned on the grounds of the Munitionsfabrik Altdorf, known today as RUAG Ammotec.
+The program also produced 330 tons of mustard gas, which proved difficult to store and thus the program was halted in 1943 by Guisan, who ordered the chemical weapons to be burned on the grounds of the Munitionsfabrik Altdorf, known today as RUAG Ammotec.